mverboom/build/BUILD.md

 This function will create symlinks for all files in the source directory to the destination directory.
 The destination directory needs to be relative to the `B_INSTALLDIR`.
-If the destination directory doens't exist yet, it is created automatically.
+If the destination directory doesn't exist yet, it is created automatically.

 Any file in the source directory that exists and ends in `.real` will not be